KeerthanaGanesamurthi/my-website-static/README.md

 Feel free to reach out if you have any questions, want to collaborate, or just chat about coding.
 Happy coding! 🚀
 ```

-You can customize this template by replacing the placeholders with your own information and links.
-This is a basic starting point, and you can expand or modify it based on your preferences and needs.